andrealufino/Luminous/README.md

 ## What is Luminous?

 Luminous is the son of [ALSystemUtilities](https://github.com/andrealufino/ALSystemUtilities) library which is no longer maintained.
-I got ideas from that one and I write everything from scratch in Swift 3.
+I got ideas from that one and I wrote everything from scratch in Swift 3.

 Luminous is a big library that I like to consider an "Helper Library".
 It provides a lot of information about the system and has some features that can speed up significantly the development process.

 It is composed by 3 parts :
-- system information (Luminous.System.<substruct>)
+- system information (`Luminous.System.<substruct>`)
 - utils (some handy method like the email check)
 - custom app configuration